Poodle Epilepsy Research Focuses On Gene Changes That May Increase Risk

 Canine epilepsy is ranked as one of the top health concerns of dog breeders and owners.
 Among their worries are the impact of seizure frequency and severity on a dog’s quality of life and possible complications from the side effects of medications.
 They anguish whether epilepsy could shorten their dog’s life.

-Although epilepsy is the most commonly diagnosed chronic neurological disorder in dogs, both purebred and mixed breeds, Many of these cases are refractory, or resistant to anticonvulsant medications, and thus, dogs with refractory idiopathic epilepsy are at greater risk of disease-related complications and death associated with their uncontrolled seizures.
+Although epilepsy is the most commonly diagnosed chronic neurological disorder in dogs, both purebred and mixed breeds, research shows that about three-fourths of epileptic dogs have idiopathic epilepsy, or seizures of unknown cause.
+Many of these cases are refractory, or resistant to anticonvulsant medications, and thus, dogs with refractory idiopathic epilepsy are at greater risk of disease-related complications and death associated with their uncontrolled seizures.

 “Canine epilepsy can be a devastating condition, and some dogs are resistant to standard therapies,” says Dr. Diane Brown, CEO of the AKC Canine Health Foundation, which is funding research via its Epilepsy Research Initiative (see page 6).
 “The goal of this research initiative is to